NTTRocco/Email-Assistant/README.md

 - "Please summarize the activitues related the GenAI adoption."
 - "Find the chunk where the sender requests a meeting about AI compliance."

+## Custom Logic & Automation

+To optimize answers on large volumes of data, the agent can automatically generate and run custom Python scripts when needed.
+This allows the agent to efficiently process, analyze, and summarize information from your emails, ensuring accurate and scalable results without manual intervention.

 ## Documentation

 - For full details on system logic, architecture, and best practices, see the `memory-bank/` folder.